 For more than 50 years, USAID has supported Brazil.
 Today, USAID works closely with the Brazilian government and civil society to build sustainable socio-economic development solutions.

-In Burkina Faso we focus on building the resilience of vulnerable rural residents by:
+USAID builds the resilience of vulnerable rural residents by:

 Central Africa Regional